Lewis Rosenstiel

-Lewis Solon Rosenstiel (July 21, 1891 – January 21, 1976) was the founder of Schenley Industries, an American liquor company, and a philanthropist.
-The Lewis S. Rosenstiel Award is named after him and the Rosenstiel School of Marine and Atmospheric Science at the University of Miami is named after him and his wife.
+Lewis Solon Rosenstiel (21 July 1891 – 21 January 1976) was a liquor distributor and philanthropist-fundraiser for Jewish causes.
+He was the founder of Schenley Industries, an American liquor company.

+The Rosenstiel Award, issued by Brandeis University and the Rosenstiel School of Marine, Atmospheric, and Earth Science at the University of Miami, is named after him and his wife.

+His grant also established the Rosenstiel Basic Medical Sciences Research Center at Brandeis University.

-Early life and career
+Early life and education

 Rosenstiel was born to a Jewish family in Cincinnati, Ohio, the son of Elizabeth (née Johnson) and Solon Rosenstiel.
 He attended University School and Franklin Prep.

+Career

-He then went to work at his uncle's business, Susquemac Distilling Company in Milton, Kentucky.
+He began his career working at his uncle's business, Susquemac Distilling Company, in Milton, Kentucky.
 Rosenstiel organized Schenley Products Company in the 1920s.
 The company bought numerous distillers, including one in Schenley, Pennsylvania, that had licenses to produce medicinal whisky.
 In 1933, when Prohibition ended, Schenley Distillers Company was formed as a publicly owned company.
-(The name was changed to Schenley Industries in 1949.)
+In 1949, the company's name was changed to Schenley Industries.

 Schenley became one of the largest liquor companies in the United States.
 It was one of the "Big Four", which dominated liquor sales, and included Seagram, National Distillers, and Hiram Walker.
 Rosenstiel retired from Schenley in 1968 and it was acquired by Israeli financier Meshulam Riklis.
 The company was sold to Guinness in 1987.

-In February 1971, a Congressional investigator testified Lewis Rosenstiel participated in a bootlegging "consortium".
+In February 1971, a Congressional investigator testified that Rosenstiel participated in a bootlegging "consortium".